nodejs/modules/README.md

 > ### [Current Plan for `--experimental-modules`](./doc/plan-for-new-modules-implementation.md)

 A new ECMAScript modules implementation shipped behind the `--experimental-modules` flag in Node 12.
-The flag is scheduled to be dropped in November 2019 as part of a minor release of Node 13.
+The flag was [dropped in November 2019](https://github.com/nodejs/node/pull/29866#issuecomment-553138184) as part of a minor release of Node 13.
 A road map of the implementation’s development is [here](./doc/plan-for-new-modules-implementation.md).

 ## Features